The grading scale for the course is as follows:

 That said, when issues involving personal health, family emergencies, or other unexpected circumstances emerge, the appropriate (and best) thing we can do given the situation is make an exception to this policy.

-And so, if personal circumstances emerge that impact your ability to complete coursework, the best thing to do is to let Professor Etienne know as soon as possible, so that we can find the most appropriate solution possible.
+And so, if personal circumstances emerge that impact your ability to complete coursework, the best thing to do is to let Professor Etienne and/or Professor Ransler know as soon as possible, so that we can find the most appropriate solution possible.

 Unfortunately, we do not offer any assignment or other opportunities for extra credit in this course.